 Speaking of which, here’s a quick tech tip: Tap or click here for Google apps that can help the hard of hearing.
 Here’s another accessibility tip for your TV.
-Just follow these steps to make it so only you can hear the TV’s volume.
+Just follow these steps so that only you can hear the TV’s volume.

 So you like the TV’s volume loud.
 Here’s how to silence the critics

-If your TV has Bluetooth, you can pair it with a Bluetooth headset.
-Tap or click here for 10 of the best Bluetooth speakers you can buy right now.
+You can pair your TV with a Bluetooth headset if your TV has Bluetooth.
+Tap or click here for 10 of the best Bluetooth speakers you can buy.
 If none of these catch your eye, here’s another option:

 My roommates used to complain about my TV being too loud.
-Then I bought these wireless headphones.
+Then I purchased these wireless headphones.
 Now I don’t have to tense up whenever the bedroom door opens in fear of chastisement.

 To connect your TV to a Bluetooth device like the one above, follow these steps: